-- (a) A casual employee is an employee engaged on an hourly basis, other than as a part-time, full-time or fixed-term employee. - (b) A casual employee can be engaged to work up to and including 38 ordinary hours per week. - (c) Subject to clause 6.4(d) the minimum period of engagement of a casual employee is three hours. - (d) The minimum period of engagement of cleaners employed in private medical practices is two hours.
+- 11.1 A casual employee is an employee engaged on an hourly basis, other than as a parttime, full-time or fixed-term employee. - 11.2 A casual employee can be engaged to work up to and including 38 ordinary hours per week. - 11.3 Subject to clause 11.4 the minimum period of engagement of a casual employee is three-3 hours. - 11.4 The minimum period of engagement of cleaners employed in private medical practices is two-2 hours. - 11.5 Casual loading - (a) For each ordinary hour worked, a casual employee must be paid: - (i) the minimum hourly rate; and - (ii) a loading of 25% of the minimum hourly rate, applicable to the classification and pay point in which they are employed.

-(e) Casual loading

-- (i) For each ordinary hour worked, a casual employee must be paid: - the minimum hourly rate; and - a loading of 25% of the minimum hourly rate, applicable to the classification and pay point in which they are employed. - (ii) The casual loading is paid instead of the paid leave entitlements of full-time employees.
+(b) The casual loading is paid instead of the paid leave entitlements of full-time employees.

-6.5 Right to request casual conversion
+11.6 Right to request casual conversion